nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-Terra/3terra.md

 - Specify the outputs by clicking <span class="highlight_txt">Use defaults</span> and <span class="highlight_txt">SAVE</span>
 - Finally, click <span class="highlight_txt">RUN ANALYSIS</span> and <span class="highlight_txt">LAUNCH</span>
 - The job will be added to the queue.
 Check the job manager to see if job is running.

+!!! tip

-- Terra currently does not notify you when a job successfully runs or fails, so check the job manager for status updates.
-This example workflow takes ~15 minutes to complete.
+    This example workflow takes 10-15 minutes to complete.
+However, the job may sit in the queue for a while before starting (anywhere from a few minutes to a few hours).
+Since Terra currently does not notify you (i.e., via email) when a job successfully, starts, completes, or fails, be sure to check the job manager for status updates.

 ### Step 5: Check outputs!